 - Identification of improvement areas after the delivery

-To do so, the data collected is leveraged to establish a logistics report for each delivery and each sub national depot.
+To do so, the data collected is leveraged in a comprehensive logistics report for each delivery and each sub national depot.
 The reports are shared and discussed at the end of each delivery to identify key improvement actions.

 Post-delivery reports allow quick identification of improvement areas as well as financial justification thanks to data geolocation